Frequently Asked Questions

 .
 People with diabetes or pre-diabetes are unfortunately at greater risk of heart disease, so the combination of heart-friendly nutrients in nuts such as macadamias also help on this front30

 .
 Nuts help with prevention as well.
-An analysis of many studies involving 500,000 people found eating 30g of nuts four times a week reduced the risk of developing type 2 diabetes by 13%31
+An analysis of many studies involving 500,000 people found eating 30g of nuts four times a week reduced the risk of developing type 2 diabetes by 13%31.
+Take a look at this video

 explaining the benefits of macadamias and diabetes management.